-As at 31 December 2019 there were no restrictions on the Own Funds for any of the Matching Adjustment Portfolios (MAPs) or the ring-fenced funds (RFF) within the Company (2018: nil).
+As at 31 December 2020 there were no restrictions on the Own Funds for any of the Matching Adjustment Portfolios (MAPs) within the Company (2019: nil).

 E.1.6 RECONCILIATION BETWEEN IFRS EQUITY AND EXCESS ASSETS OVER LIABILITIES

 An explanation of the difference in each of the component parts of IFRS equity and the Solvency II excess of assets over liabilities is presented in Section D: Valuation for Solvency II purposes, including a qualitative explanation for all valuation adjustments.
 The overall reconciliation is shown below: